What Is Duchenne Muscular Dystrophy?

 - Does anyone else in your family have muscular dystrophy?
 If so, what kind?

-- Does he have any trouble breathing?
+- Do they have any trouble breathing?

 - Blood tests.
 The doctor will take a sample of your child’s blood and test it for creatine kinase, an enzyme that your muscles release when they are damaged.
 A high CK level is a sign that your child could have DMD.